BurlingtonCodeAcademy/webdev-prework/achieving_more_with_flexbox.md

 Happy Coding :)

-- Flexbox is a 2d layout principle
+- Flexbox is a linear layout principle
     - elements are placed sequentially regarding their main axis (`row` or `column`)
 - Applying `display:flex` to an element turns it into a flex container.
 - The elements *one level deep* (direct children) are turned into flex items.